CodeOOf/sysml-cloud-framework/docs/INDEX.md

-# Welcome to OMG SysML v2 Cloud Platform Architecture
+# Welcome to OMG SysML v2 Cloud Framework Architecture

 ## 🎯 What This Is